Etiology of Dry Eye

 Causes of Dry Eye

 Many different things can cause dry eye syndrome.
-The normal aging of tear glands, as well as specific diseases and disorders, might cause changes in the amount and condition of tears produced.
+The normal aging of tear glands, as well as specific diseases and disorders, may possibly cause changes in the amount and condition of tears produced.

 - Congenital (born with) - Riley-Day Syndrome (familial dysautonomia)